-After going through three years of law school and talking to many law students and lawyers from around the country (and world), I have several ideas, thoughts, and changes that law schools can implement to bolster the image of the legal profession, to improve the law school experience, to challenge the status quo, to create better lawyers, and to prepare lawyers for a rapidly changing marketplace with emerging technologies.
+After going through three years of law school and talking to many law students and lawyers from around the country (and world), I have several ideas, thoughts, and changes that law schools can implement to bolster the image of the legal profession, to improve the law school experience, to challenge the status quo, to create better lawyers, and to prepare lawyers for a rapidly changing workforce with emerging technologies.

 2. Offer study abroad options.
-Over the last several decades, with the rise of specialization, globalization, and an increasingly regulatory environment both at home and abroad, the practice of law has become much more international in scope.
+Over the last several decades, with the rise of specialization, globalization, and an increasingly regulatory environment both at home and abroad (e.g., GDPR), the practice of law has become much more international in scope.
 Schools should encourage studying abroad during law school so lawyers understand different legal systems around the world, learn new languages, gain country-specific expertise, develop a broader perspective on international law, and expand their international network.
 The academic, professional, and personal benefits are immense and endless.

 3. Incorporate diplomacy training.
 Diplomacy is much more than good manners and a pleasing disposition, and there are definitive contrasts between lawyers and diplomats.
 In fact, there is a well-known joke in diplomatic circles that lawyers make the worst diplomats.
 However, there is much to be gained from the political, outcome-oriented approach of diplomats, when contrasted with the contractual, procedure-oriented approach of lawyers.
 Think: the rule of law and the ethos of diplomacy.
-Diplomats attempt to balance conflicting interests and seek consensus while lawyers attempt to address all possible contingencies and engage in an adversarial manner.
+Diplomats attempt to balance conflicting interests and seek consensus while lawyers attempt to address all possible contingencies and seek to engage in an adversarial manner by default.
 But both need to be effective communicators and live by the written word (though diplomats are much more aware of the limits of what can be accomplished by the written word alone).
 Though particularly true for transactional lawyers, but also for litigation lawyers, there is tremendous value in marrying both approaches and understanding negotiation and dispute resolution from a diplomatic approach.
-Personally, my background in diplomacy greatly enhanced my legal education and I strong believe that I’m a better lawyer for understanding both perspectives.
+Personally, my background in diplomacy greatly enhanced my legal education and I strongly believe that I’m a better lawyer for understanding both perspectives.

 4. Discourage starting law school straight after college.
 Similar to business schools, law schools should require applicants to work at least 2 years before starting law school.
 Working for a couple of years before law school can strengthen your ability to read legal cases with a greater appreciation for the nuanced problems that diverse individuals face in business and in life.
 When it comes to understanding the complexities of the “real” world, there is no substitute for full-time work experience.
 Also, working can recharge and reconfirm your interest in and passion for the law, so the decision to attend law school is not a result of the academic momentum of college or lack of direction in general.
 You will also likely see the law through a multidisciplinary lens as a result of this practical experience.
 Currently, one school that is leading the way in expressing a stronger preference for candidates who have work experience is Northwestern University — I hope other schools follow suit.